maxime-tremblay/apex-plugin-dialogopen/README.md

 # Oracle APEX Dynamic Action Plugin - Open Dialog
 This dynamic action plugin is used to open a Dialog.

+> :warning: Exposing the APEX_UTIL.PREPARE_URL API to the front-end can result in a security vulnerability.
+This is due to the fact that a user (or penetration tools) could then generate valid checksums for any page/item they want.
+To use the plugin you should be extra careful and use  additionnal security check on your pages so that you make sure that the user really has access to the page/record.

 ## Changelog
 ### 1.2
   - Removed the eval() function